In Vogue: The 90’s Review

 WATCH

-In the latest series In Vogue: The 90’s the iconic fashion magazine takes us behind the scenes into what went on during this period of change, giving previously rarely seen footage of the team at work.
+In the latest series, In Vogue: The 90s, the iconic fashion magazine takes us behind the scenes of this period of change, giving us previously rarely seen footage of the team at work.

-Further episodes include The Fashion Rebels- exploring the emergence of new British designers like Alexander McQueen, The Hollywood Merger- fashion and Hollywood combining on the red carpet, The Rise of the Met Gala- how the famous New York event has grown over time.
-Hip Hop Takes Fashion- how Hip Hop and fashion embraced each other and culminating in The American Moment- a focus on the global impact from American designers Calvin Klein, Donna Karan and Ralph Lauren.
+The six episode series opens with All Change at Vogue, focusing on the arrival of Vogue's global editorial director, Anna Wintour.
+Further episodes include The Fashion Rebels, exploring the emergence of new British designers such as Alexander McQueen; The Hollywood Merger, examining fashion and Hollywood combining on the red carpet; The Rise of the Met Gala, charting how the famous New York event has grown over time; Hip Hop Takes Fashion, looking at how hip hop and fashion embraced each other; and, finally, The American Moment, focusing on the global impact of American designers Calvin Klein, Donna Karan and Ralph Lauren.

-Through each episode Vogue goes all out with it’s interviews with A level celebrities, covering the likes of models, actors, singers, designers and more.
-In a documentary centred around the 90’s though it does beg the question was Kim Kardashian’s appearance needed?
+Throughout the series, Vogue goes all out with its interviews, featuring A list celebrities from across the worlds of modelling, acting, music and design.
+In a documentary centred around the '90s, however, it does beg the question: was Kim Kardashian's appearance really necessary?

-Talking of more in depth exploration, earlier episodes introduced strong subject matter such as AIDS and for such strong subject matter, the documentary seemed to skirt over the issue slightly.
-A look further into Vogue’s approach to this at the time would have felt somewhat more insightful.
+Talking of more in depth exploration, earlier episodes introduced important subjects such as AIDS.
+Given the significance of the topic, the documentary seemed to skim over the issue somewhat.
+A deeper examination of Vogue's approach to the crisis at the time would have felt more insightful.

-Another point to note is, as the series went on, the format seemed to move more away from Vogue in particular, and explore fashion moments more in general.
-Compared to earlier in the series (the opening episode in particular) later episodes felt more of an exploration of 90’ fashion movements, but not their link to the magazine as such.
+Another point to note is that, as the series progresses, the format seems to move away from Vogue specifically and towards broader fashion history.
+Compared to the earlier episodes, particularly the opening instalment, the later episodes feel more like explorations of wider '90s fashion movements rather than examinations of their direct connection to the magazine.

-All of this said though the series did give us a lot of what we wanted and more.
+That said, the series still gives us much of what we wanted and more.

-Overall the series left us with a great sense of joy and nostalgia in being able to relive the famous decade, summed up in the interviews at the finale of episode 6.
-Anna Wintour reflecting on the period of time described it as a creative moment.
+Overall, the series leaves us with a great sense of joy and nostalgia, allowing us to relive a remarkable decade.
+This feeling is summed up perfectly in the interviews that conclude Episode 6.
+Reflecting on the period, Anna Wintour describes it as a uniquely creative moment.

-Naomi Campbell’s quote at the end probably epitomised the decade best “We were all just having so much fun.”
+Naomi Campbell's quote at the end probably encapsulates the decade best: "We were all just having so much fun."

 Advertisement